whocov/whoforecast/README.md

 The analysis will output a list with the following elements of interest:

 * Model estimates
-* Figure of estimates for effective reproduction number (Rt) over time
+* Figure of estimates for effective reproduction number (Rt) over time - this is a modified version of the figure output by EpiNow2 package to allow for aggregate data
-* Figure of estimates for the number of reported cases over time
+* Figure of estimates for the number of reported cases over time - this is a modified version of the figure output by EpiNow2 package to allow for aggregate data

 If ```create_report = TRUE``` a Word document with the analysis output and interpretation will be created and will open automatically when the analysis has finished running.
 Note if you wish to run the analysis again **you must close the Word document - otherwise an error will be shown**.

+## Disclaimer
+* If nowcasting is included, the accuracy of this will depend on modifying the input reporting delay distribution estimated from timestamped datasets
+* The forecasts do not account for interventions or changes in other factors during this period